EmaroLab/Miro_stereo_ROS/README.md

 #### Run by:
 `roslaunch miro_pcl pcl4miro.launch topic_points2:="/stereo/points2"`

-The point cloud canbe visualised in Rviz.
+The point clouds can be visualised in Rviz.